 Are your kids also excited about preparing meals with you?
 Do you have any meal ideas that you can share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 “Allow your kids the opportunity to learn how to prepare simple meals so that they can also help out at home. “

 Start simple and allow your child to first get familiar with the different ingredients that it takes to make meals.
 Introduce them to the seasonings, produce, vegetables, meat, fish or seafood that is needed to make healthy balanced meals for the entire family.

 Notice that when you show them what it takes to prepare the meals, you’re also helping them to develop habits that will not only move into adolescence but even to adulthood as you’re also going to use this opportunity to educate them about making healthy food choices from the beginning.

 Simple meal preparations consist of items, such as scrambled eggs with cheese, oatmeal, macaroni and cheese, and other simple pasta or rice dishes.